The 47th Annual Meeting of North East Linguistic Society (NELS 47) will be hosted at the University of Massachusetts Amherst from October 14-16, 2016.

 We are internationally recognized as a major center for work in theoretical, experimental, and field linguistics.
 Our top-ranked doctoral program focuses on educating a small number of Ph.D. students as high-quality researchers and teachers.

 The Linguistics Department will host an Open Round of the North American Computational Linguistics Olypmiad on January 26, 2017.

 May 02, 2016

-Astrid Esquilin Nieves (Linguistics & French, 2018) was featured in an interview for the College of Humanities and Fine Arts website.
-The can be seen here.
+Astrid Esquilin Nieves (Linguistics & French, 2018) was featured in an interview for the UMass Amherst website.
+The video can be seen here.

 January 06, 2016

 At the annual meeting of the Linguistic Society of America, January 7 - 10, Alice Harris will officially begin her term as the 92nd President of the LSA, Lisa Green will be inducted as a Fellow of ...

 Linguistics is the systematic study of human language.

 Linguists are interested in language for its own sake, as a complex product of the human mind.
 They are also interested in how language develops in children, how it changes over time, and how it is used in human society.Read More »